Key 7 - Being a Possibilian

 will be the same versions used in any distant future scenarios?

-for the thinking members of a future humanity.
+understanding of reality for the thinking members of a future humanity.

 "The map is not the territory."